 Breathe Acupuncture remains open.

-I will continue to provide health care as long as I remain healthy, have no COVID-19 contact, no fever and decide to continue work.
+I will continue to provide health care as long as I remain healthy, have no COVID-19 contact, no symptoms, test negative and decide to continue work.

 Breathe Acupuncture as a practice will continue to be vigilant and maintain compliance as directed by the NSW Health Department and will implement all directives as required.

 I kindly ask you not to attend clinic if you are unwell, have a fever or respiratory symptoms or have been in contact with any COVID-19 infected persons.
 If you are unsure please ring the clinic for advice before attending.

 I also offer phone consults and are able to post you herbs as required.

 When attending clinic I will ask you to sanitize your hands on arrival.